Why bamboo as raw material for bedsheets

 The chemical extraction process to create Bamboo viscose or rayon is detrimental to the environment since it uses harmful chemicals (sulphuric acid, sodium hydroxide, zinc sulphate and chlorinated bleach) to breakdown bamboo cellulose and converts it to bamboo fibre; known as viscose or rayon.
 While this procedure, unlike common misconception, doesn’t leave chemical residue in the bamboo fibres themselves, it does heavily strain the environment by dumping harmful chemicals into landfills.

 The process of creating Bamboo lyocell, the more eco-friendly way of producing Bamboo regenerated fibres and Heveya’s choice is, on the other hand, non-hazardous as fewer chemicals are used which are never released into the soil as a by-product.
 The closed-loop manufacturing process means that the solution used to make bamboo fibres out of the bamboo pulp is 99% recaptured and reused.
-This type of closed-loop manufacturing process creates lyocell - the most cost-effective and eco-friendly bamboo fibre in the market today and the choice of material for our Heveya Organic Bamboo Lyocell sheets, fully in line with European Bedding’s focus of providing its branches with the most natural way to sleep!
+This type of closed-loop manufacturing process creates lyocell - the most cost-effective and eco-friendly bamboo fibre in the market today and the choice of material for our Heveya Organic Bamboo Lyocell sheets, fully in line with Okooko by European Bedding’s focus of providing its branches with the most natural way to sleep!
 Our manufacturing partner only used Bamboo from FSC-certified plantations and is WRAP-certified as well, providing an ethical working place for its workers.

 The third and less popular process to create fibres from the bamboo pulp is the same as the labour-intensive manufacturing process to create (french) linen sheets.
 Not only are these sheets not as luxuriously soft as bamboo lyocell, but they also need more care and need to be ironed more frequently compared to the other bamboo sheets variants.